Lula A. Beatty, PhD

 LIWP Excecutive Committee

 Beatty has received awards for her work in increasing the participation of racial/ethnic minorities and women in research and stimulating research on drug abuse and addiction in health disparity populations.
-They include the Public Service Award from the Science Directorate, APA; the Distinguished Career Award from the Society for the Psychological Study of Ethnic Minority Issues, APA; the Sue Rosenberg Zalk Award for service from the Society for the Psychology of Women, APA; the NIH Director’s Award for Leadership; NIDA’s Directors' Award of Merit for implementing the Africa American Initiative, and the Enduring Contributions to Science award from the Lonnie Mitchell Historically Black Colleges and Universities Research Consortium on Substance Abuse.
+They include the Public Service Award from the Science Directorate, APA, the Distinguished Career Award from the Society for the Psychological Study of Ethnic Minority Issues, APA, the Sue Rosenberg Zalk Award for service from the Society for the Psychology of Women, APA, the National Institutes of Health Director’s Award for Leadership; NIDA’s Directors' Award of Merit for implementing the Africa American Initiative, and the Enduring Contributions to Science award from the Lonnie Mitchell Historically Black Colleges and Universities Research Consortium on Substance Abuse.

 Beatty has served as president of the Section on the Psychology of Black Women, APA Society for the Psychology of Women, and member and vice chair of the Committee on Women in Psychology.
 She is a fellow of the Society on the Psychology of Women and the Society for the Psychological Study of Ethnic Minority Issues.